 Providers who practice in the hospital; their offices; the Sky Lakes rehab facility; and Marquis Care at Plum Ridge, the long-term care facility.
 We also hear from patients' family members.
-Our intake nurses make discharge rounds every day at the hospital, working with patients who need in-home healthcare.
-Those nurses talk to the patients and introduce home health and its services, and let them know we’ll be calling them as soon as they are discharged.

 What is the difference between licensed care and unlicensed care?

 The delineation between licensed and unlicensed care is touch.
 Touching the patient, or assisting with bathing, requires a certified nursing assistant (CNA).

 What if I don't have significant health issues?
 Can I still have in-home care?

 Yes.
 We are here to help.
 We admit patients who are strictly physical therapy patients.
 Many people think they need to be diagnosed with a chronic disease to qualify for home healthcare, but you can be a patient recovering from a joint replacement who is experiencing a slow recovery.
 We have occupational therapists for patients who fit the in-home healthcare status requirement.